Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Approach

-We process the detector tags as a subword sequence $d_{1:l}$ with spatial coordinates.\footnote{Each detector tag corresponds to a region.
-But a tag could be split into multiple subwords so the total length of the tag subword sequence $l$ is larger than the number of regions $m$.} Every tag subword is embedded as the sum of its token embedding and a spatial coordinate embedding.
-The token embedding is the same as the token embedding used in text modeling, while the spatial coordinate embedding is the same as the coordinate embedding of the corresponding region\footnote{This design differs from that of Oscar \citep{li2020oscar}.
-Oscar does not add the spatial coordinate embeddings to tags to encourage fusion of tag and visual representations.}.
-With the detector tags added, the image $I$ is modeled as $\bm{I} = [\bm{r}_{1:m};\bm{d}_{1:l}]$.
+We process the detector tags as a subword sequence $d_{1:l}$ with spatial coordinates.\footnote{Each tag corresponds to a region.
+A tag could be split into multiple subwords, so the total length of the tag subword sequence $l$ is equal to or larger than the number of regions $m$.} Every tag subword is embedded as the sum of its token embedding and a spatial coordinate embedding.
+The token embedding is the same as the token embedding used in text modeling, while the spatial coordinate embedding is the same as the coordinate embedding of the corresponding region.
+The coordinate embedding allows the model to distinguish tags from different regions.\footnote{This design differs from that of Oscar \citep{li2020oscar}.
+Oscar does not add the coordinate embeddings to tags to encourage the fusion of tag and visual representations.} With the detector tags added, the image $I$ is embedded as a sequence of image region features $\bm{r}_{1:m}$ followed by a sequence of detector tag embeddings $\bm{d}_{1:l}$, i.e. $\bm{I} = [\bm{r}_{1:m};\bm{d}_{1:l}]$.
 The tags are added during both pre-training and fine-tuning.
-Further, during pre-training, certain tag subwords are masked and the model is pre-trained to predict the masked tags.
-They are predicted just as masked subwords are predicted in text modeling.
-I.e. the prediction softmax layer is shared between the tag and text subwords.
-This tag reconstruction loss term is included in the image reconstruction loss $L_I$.
+Further, during pre-training, certain tag subwords are masked and the \textit{tag reconstruction} loss $L_I^{tag}$ supervises the model to predict the masked tags.
+The tags are predicted just as masked subwords are predicted in text modeling.
+The prediction softmax layer is shared between the tag and text subwords.

-The parameters involved in modeling tags include the token embedding, coordinate embedding, and the subword softmax embedding.
-They span across modalities and encourage the model to project text, visual, and tag representations into the same space (see Section \ref{visualizaion} for an example).
-This resembles the design in multi-lingual language models, which use shared BPE embeddings and softmax weights across languages \citep{devlin2019bert,wu2019beto}.
+The parameters involved in modeling tags include the token embedding, the coordinate embedding, and the subword softmax embedding.
+These embedding parameters are shared across modalities and encourage the model to project text, visual, and tag representations into the same space (see Section \ref{visualizaion} for an example).
+This resembles the design in multi-lingual language models, which use shared BPE embeddings and softmax weights across languages \citep{wu2019beto}.